chinapedia/wikipedia.abstract.en/Page/Exoplanet.md

 As of , a total of confirmed exoplanets are listed in the Extrasolar Planets Encyclopedia, including a few that were confirmations of controversial claims from the late 1980s.
 The first published discovery to receive subsequent confirmation was made in 1988 by the Canadian astronomers Bruce Campbell, G. A. H. Walker, and Stephenson Yang of the University of Victoria and the University of British Columbia.[37]
 Although they were cautious about claiming a planetary detection, their radial-velocity observations suggested that a planet orbits the star Gamma Cephei.
 Partly because the observations were at the very limits of instrumental capabilities at the time, astronomers remained skeptical for several years about this and other similar observations.
 It was thought some of the apparent planets might instead have been brown dwarfs, objects intermediate in mass between planets and stars.
 In 1990 additional observations were published that supported the existence of the planet orbiting Gamma Cephei,[38] but subsequent work in 1992 again raised serious doubts.[39]
 Finally, in 2003, improved techniques allowed the planet's existence to be confirmed.[40]

-The_Star_AB_Pictoris_and_its_Companion_-_Phot-14d-05-normal.jpgic image of AB Pictoris showing a companion (bottom left), which is either a brown dwarf or a massive planet.
+ic image of AB Pictoris showing a companion (bottom left), which is either a brown dwarf or a massive planet.
 The data was obtained on 16 March 2003 with NACO on the VLT, using a 1.4 arcsec occulting mask on top of AB Pictoris.]]

 On 9 January 1992, radio astronomers Aleksander Wolszczan and Dale Frail announced the discovery of two planets orbiting the pulsar PSR 1257+12.[41]
 This discovery was confirmed, and is generally considered to be the first definitive detection of exoplanets.
 Follow-up observations solidified these results, and confirmation of a third planet in 1994 revived the topic in the popular press.[42]
 These pulsar planets are thought to have formed from the unusual remnants of the supernova that produced the pulsar, in a second round of planet formation, or else to be the remaining rocky cores of gas giants that somehow survived the supernova and then decayed into their current orbits.